wasimusu/graphs/readme.md

 ## Graphs
 An open-source modern graph library built in C++ for exploring graphs with focus on ease of use.

+It uses Google Tests for unit testing and Google Benchmark for benchmarking the library.
+Measure before optimization.

 #### Build Status
 <img src="https://travis-ci.com/wasimusu/graphs.svg?branch=master" width="100">